sammyschneider/ProductPlan-Homework/README.md

     <img src="ProductPlan - On Boarding - 02.png" alt="alt text" width="500"/>

-3. Shortly after initial load, a help dialog is presented to prompt our new user to Add a lane:
+3. Shortly after initial load, a prompt appears and instructs the the new user to "Add a lane":

     <img src="ProductPlan - On Boarding - 01.png" alt="alt text" width="500"/>
 2. The "Add lane" button should enable a drag and drop behavior that creates a container, moving right to left: